-Organization Name Description Website Canadian Tourism Commission (CTC) As Canada's national tourism marketer, the CTC introduces the authentic and the exotic to world travelers. en-corporate.canada.travel Canadian Tourism Human Resource Council (CTHRC) One of 34 national sector councils whose overall goal is to improve the quality of the Canadian labour force, and to assist businesses to be more flexible in meeting changing competitive demands. www.cthrc.ca Canadian Tourism Research Institute (CTRI) Serves the travel and tourism industry by providing sound economic forecasts and models. www.conferenceboard.ca/ ctri/default.htm Marketing Research and Intelligence Association (MRIA) A Canadian not-for-profit association representing all aspects of the market intelligence and survey research industry, including social research, competitive intelligence, data mining, insight, and knowledge management. www.mria-arim.ca Office of the Privacy Commissioner of Canada An advocate for the privacy rights of Canadians. www.priv.gc.ca/index_e.asp Statistics Canada Produces statistics that help Canadians better understand their country: its population, resources, economy, society and culture. www.statcan.gc.ca Tourism Industry Association of Canada (TIAC) Responsible for representing tourism interests at the national level, TIAC's advocacy work involves promoting and supporting policies, programs and activities that will benefit the sector's growth and development. www.tiac.travel/ Travel and Tourism Association (TTRA) - Canada Chapter An association of tourism research and marketing professionals dedicated to individuals interested in advancing the quality and effectiveness of tourism research and marketing. www.ttracanada.ca
+ORGANIZATION NAME DESCRIPTION WEBSITE Destination Canada (DC) As Canada's national tourism marketer, Destination Canada introduces the authentic and the exotic to world travelers. canada.travel Canadian Tourism Human Resource Council (CTHRC) One of 34 national sector councils whose overall goal is to improve the quality of the Canadian labour force, and to assist businesses to be more flexible in meeting changing competitive demands. conferenceboard.ca/topics/ economics/CTRI/default.aspx Canadian Tourism Research Institute (CTRI) Serves the travel and tourism industry by providing sound economic forecasts and models. conferenceboard.ca/ctri/default. htm Marketing Research and Intelligence Association (MRIA) A Canadian not-for-profit association representing all aspects of the market intelligence and survey research industry, including social research, competitive intelligence, data mining, insight, and knowledge management. mria-arim.ca Office of the Privacy Commissioner of Canada An advocate for the privacy rights of Canadians. priv.gc.ca/index_e.asp Statistics Canada Produces statistics that help Canadians better understand their country: its population, resources, economy, society and culture. statcan.gc.ca Tourism Industry Association of Canada (TIAC) Responsible for representing tourism interests at the national level, TIAC's advocacy work involves promoting and supporting policies, programs and activities that will benefit the sector's growth and development. tiac.travel/ Travel and Tourism Association (TTRA) - Canada Chapter An association of tourism research and marketing professionals dedicated to individuals interested in advancing the quality and effectiveness of tourism research and marketing. ttracanada.ca